 Clinical data managers sit at the intersection of busy information highways in clinical trials.
 But they do more than just direct traffic.
 Clinical data management is work at the infrastructure level.
 It includes an array of time-sensitive activities serving various stakeholders.
 It’s no wonder burnout and mental health problems are growing more common in clinical research.1

-And yet, there are some who seem to “do it all.”
+And yet, there are some who seem to do it all.
 We sat down with Justine Pierson, a battle-tested clinical data manager.
-Justine, a Senior Solutions Consultant at OpenClinica, used to work at a biotech company.
-While there, Justine achieved alone what it often takes whole teams to achieve.
+While working within a leading biotech company, Justine achieved alone what it often takes whole teams to achieve.

 Q: Electronic data capture systems have been around for a while.
 COVID-19 amplified the need for technology.
 This changed the role Clinical Data Managers play in clinical research.
 Can you tell us how this impacted you as a Data Manager?

 Justine: I was a user of OpenClinica at the biotech company I worked for at the onset of COVID-19.
 I realized then how much we needed reliable software to capture our clinical research data.
 Some of our sites were relatively new to research.
 So, we needed user-friendly software to train staff remotely.
 Also, we needed flexibility to design our own reports so we could lead with real-time metrics.
 As a CDM, I used OpenClinica to build, test, and deploy new studies and revisions.
 This took less time than when our teams used a contract research organization (CRO).
 There is typically a lot of back-and-forth between sponsor and CRO in EDC development.
 That can drive up costs.
 OpenClinica’s self-service ability saved me tons of time.